Adjoint functor theorems for homotopically enriched categories: Accessibility and shrink-colimits

 An object $A$ in $\cc$ is said to be \emph{$\lambda$-presentable} if $\cc(A,-)\colon \cc \to \cv$ preserves $\lambda$-filtered colimits.
-We say that $\cc$ is $\lambda$-\emph{accessible}\footnote{A different notion of enriched accessibility was given in \cite{BorceuxQuinteiro}.} if it admits $\lambda$-filtered colimits and a set $\cg$ of $\lambda$-presentable objects such that each object of $\cc$ is a $\lambda$-filtered colimit of objects in $\cg$.
+We say that $\cc$ is $\lambda$-\emph{accessible}\footnote{A different notion of enriched accessibility was given in \cite{BorceuxQuinteiro}, but see \cite{LackTendas-Flat} for an analysis of the relationship between the two notions, including the fact that they agree in the crucial examples $\cv=\Cat$ and $\cv=\SSet$.} if it admits $\lambda$-filtered colimits and a set $\cg$ of $\lambda$-presentable objects such that each object of $\cc$ is a $\lambda$-filtered colimit of objects in $\cg$.
 It follows, arguing as usual, that the full subcategory of $\lambda$-presentable objects in $\cc$ is essentially small and we denote by $J\colon \cc_{\lambda} \to \cc$ a small skeletal full subcategory of $\lambda$-presentables.
 It follows from \cite[Theorem~5.19]{Kelly1982Basic} that $J$ is \emph{dense}, and from \cite[Theorem 5.29]{Kelly1982Basic} that $J$ then exhibits $\cc$ as the free completion of $\cc_{\lambda}$ under $\lambda$-filtered colimits.
 (Indeed, the $\lambda$-accessible $\cv$-categories are equally the free completions of small $\cv$-categories under $\lambda$-filtered colimits.)

 \begin{notation} Let $D\colon\ca\to\cc$ be a \cv-functor with small domain.
 We write $N_D$ for the induced \cv-functor $\cc\to[\ca\op,\cv]$ sending an object $C\in\cc$ to the presheaf $\cc(D-,C)$ which in turn sends $A\in\ca$ to $\cc(DA,C)$.
-Other authors have written $\cc(D,1)$ or $\tilde{D}$ for $N_D$; our notation is designed to remind that this is a generalised (N)erve. \end{notation}
+Other authors have written $\cc(D,1)$ or $\widetilde{D}$ for $N_D$; our notation is designed to remind that this is a generalised (N)erve. \end{notation}

 Let $\cc$ be a $\lambda$-accessible $\cv$-category, and $J\colon \cc_{\lambda} \to \cc$ the inclusion of the full sub-$\cv$-category of $\lambda$-presentable objects.
 Then $J$ is dense, so that the associated functor $N_J\colon \cc \to [\cc_{\lambda}\op,\cv]$ is fully faithful.